openvinotoolkit/open_model_zoo/demos/python_demos/handwritten_japanese_recognition_demo/README.md

 ```

-When the `designated_character` argument is provided, the script will check Top k steps in looking up the decoded character, until a designated one is found.
+When the `designated_characters` argument is provided, the script will check Top k steps in looking up the decoded character, until a designated one is found.
 By doing so, the output character will be restricted to a designated region.
 K is set to 20 by default.

 For example, if we want to restrict the output charater to a digit and hyphen circumstance, we need to provide the path to the designated character file, then the command line will be like: